 King knows he will be inextricably linked to The Trade.
 But he doesn’t believe it should define him.
 He’s proud of the decade-long run he had in Philadelphia.
-He drafted Thaddeus Young and Andre Iguodala.
+There were cap-strangling signings (Kenny Thomas, Sam Dalembert) and a high-profile trade for Chris Webber was a bust.
+But he drafted Thaddeus Young and Andre Iguodala.
 He hit on second-round picks Kyle Korver, Todd MacCulloch, Lou Williams and Willie Green.
 He managed a volatile relationship between Allen Iverson and Larry Brown, the player/coach duo that powered the Sixers to the 2001 Finals.

 King smiles when he thinks about his Sixers days.
 “Looking back on that, they were the best years I have ever had,” King said.
 The Iverson-Brown dynamic was bonkers.
 “They were very similar in personality,” King said.
 “But they expressed themselves very differently.
 They both wanted to win.
 They never really knew how to express it to each other.
 When they went to the media, it made it more combustible.
 Whenever they sat down and talked it out, they were fine.
 When they didn’t talk face to face, it had to be dealt with.
 I’d read the newspaper in the morning, and if Allen said something, I knew I’d have to deal with Larry.
 If Larry said something, I knew I’d have to deal with Allen.”